newsuk/github-comment-manager/README.md

 ### Contributing

-Please see the CONTRIBUTING.md for further details.
+Please see the [contribution document](CONTRIBUTING.MD) for further details.